xiaq/mindock/README.md

 ## Why not just use a list of window names?

-Docks are much more scalable.
+Docks are much more scalable and intuitive.

 ## How it works